mesosphere/dcos-commons/tools/README.md

 - `HTTP_DIR` (default: `/tmp/dcos-http-<pkgname>/`): Local path to be hosted by the HTTP daemon.
 - `HTTP_HOST` (default: `172.17.0.1`, the IP used in dcos-docker): Host endpoint to be used by HTTP daemon.
 - `HTTP_PORT` (default: `0` for an ephemeral port): Port to be used by HTTP daemon.
-- `TEMPLATE_<SOME_PARAM>`: Inherited by `universe_builder.py`, see below.

 ### release_builder.py

-Takes a Universe 2.x-format package built by `universe_builder.py`, copies its artifacts to a production S3 location, and automatically builds a Universe 3.x-format PR against [https://github.com/mesosphere/universe](Universe) which reflects the production location.
+Takes a Universe package built by `publish_aws.py`, copies its artifacts to a production S3 location, and automatically builds a Universe 3.x-format PR against [https://github.com/mesosphere/universe](Universe) which reflects the production location.
 After you've finished your testing and have a 'gold' build, use this to release to DC/OS.

-The only needed parameters are a `stub-universe.zip` (built by `publish_aws.py`, or directly by `universe_builder.py`) and a version string to be used for the released package (eg `1.2.3-4.5.6`).
+The only needed parameters are a `stub-universe.zip` (built by `publish_aws.py`) and a version string to be used for the released package (eg `1.2.3-4.5.6`).
 This tool only interacts with build artifacts and does not have any dependency on the originating source repository.

 Only artifacts which share the same directory path as the `stub-universe.zip` itself are copied.
 This allows for artifacts which are not built as a part of every release, but are instead shared across builds (e.g. a JVM package).